D4rkJvck/smart-road/README.md

 ## Overview

+The **smart-road** is a traffic control strategy's simulation without traffic light, but a smart **intersection** with **sensors** distributed over its entire surface.
+Those sensors are there to be scan by a **robotaxi** sensor.
+[**Robotaxis**](https://en.wikipedia.org/wiki/Self-driving_car) are a promising solution to traffic accidents that might be publicly available in the next decade, and thus traffic issues related to autonomous vehicles are also being extensively investigated.
+In this project, **robotaxis** have to pass an intersection without any collisions and with a minimum of traffic congestion.

                    |   |   |   |   |   |   |
                    |   |   |   |   |   |   |
                    |   |   |   |   |   |   |